 This week I’ve found some great things for you to read.
 These are a few of my favorites that I’ve found this week.

-- This weeks SQL Server person to follow on Twitter is: SQLSoldier also known as Robert L Davis
+- This weeks SQL Server person to follow on Twitter is: sqlpass also known as PASS

 Hopefully you find these articles as useful as I did.

 Don’t forget to follow me on Twitter where my username is @mrdenny